 Natural Attractions, Nature Reserves & BiospheresVenture inland slightly and you’ll soon become lost (only slightly) within the mountain ranges of Malaga province.
 There are several popular spots for walking, wildlife and birdwatching where the terrain is flat and unchallenging.

 Guadalhorce Nature Reserve (Andalucia.com) is one such example.
 To the west of Malaga, the area is made up of ancient wetlands and lagoons teeming with wildlife such as flamingos and turtles.
-You can reach it either by driving or taking the No.10 bus to the small town of Guadalmar.
 It’s a great way to escape the city crowds and enjoy some peace and quiet in a beautiful and natural environment.

 An alternative popular site is the prehistoric El Torcal Natural Reserve (Torcaldeantequera.com), where kids go wild for the bizarre rock formations and the possibility – however minute – of actually discovering dinosaur fossils.
 There are three routes that you can follow – red, yellow or green – though the red route is restricted in order to protect flora and fauna.
 The green route is the easiest but the yellow, which is only slightly steeper/rockier, is more spectacular.
-The area can be found to the north of Malaga city, along Villanueva de la Concepcion.
+The area can be found to the north of Malaga city, past Villanueva de la Concepcion towards Antequera.

-There aren’t many walks in the world like the gravity-defying and incredibly beautiful Caminito del Rey in El Chorro (Caminitodelrey.info).
-This leisurely walk is a spectacular way to spend a morning or afternoon for those who aren’t afraid of heights, as a large part of it clings to the cliff edge.
+There aren’t many walks in the world like the gravity-defying and incredibly beautiful ‘Kings Walkway”, the Caminito del Rey in El Chorro (Caminitodelrey.info).
+This leisurely cliff-top walk is a spectacular way to spend a morning or afternoon for those who aren’t afraid of heights, as a large part of it clings to the rocks suspended over the gorge, incredible!

 Another great hike is Rio Chillar which is just outside Nerja to the east of Malaga.
 This lovely walk, which takes around 5-6 hours, is largely down a river bed and through a gorge.
 There are natural water pools and waterfalls along the way to cool off in, too.
 For more information on where to start this walk see Eastofmalaga.net.